covelloz/PyQt4_GUI_SHELL/README.md

 --Written by Michael Covello -- lasted updated on 09-09-2016.

 --Written using PyQt4 libraries & designed using QtDesigner.

+#OVERVIEW
+A minimal GUI application that let's you select a CSV or TXT file for processing and select an output directory for an output file.
+Great for implementing a heavy data-processing process.
+The process gets threaded and implements a progress bar interface to keep track.

 #REQUIREED IMPORTS
 --PyQt4 :: requried for GUI components, signals/slots, threads, events, etc.